Skip to content

 What the process does

-Decision making is a process of reducing any hesitation, or uncertainty, about the available options for attaining a practical and sensible choice.
+Decision making is a process of reducing hesitation and uncertainty about the available options to reach a practical, sensible choice.

 Decision making does not eliminate uncertainty.
 It reduces it.
 After a careful decision, the chooser still cannot be certain that the choice will work.
 But she has reduced the uncertainty by gathering information, weighing alternatives, and selecting deliberately.

 A school head who waits for full certainty before deciding will rarely decide.
 The information needed for certainty does not arrive.
 Decision making under uncertainty is the standard condition, not the exception.
-The skill is making good decisions with the information available, not waiting for perfect information.
+The skill is making good decisions with the information available.
+Gather information, then choose.
+Uncertainty is reduced, not eliminated.

 Three kinds of decisions